Circular walks around Padstow

 The walk starts from Daymer Bay and heads through the sand dunes to Rock, via St Enodoc Church: the burial place of Sir John Betjamen, and itself once buried by the dunes.
 The next leg is on the passenger ferry to Padstow, where the route ascends from the harbour, passing the ancient church and Prideaux Place, once the site of St Petroc's monastery.
 The walk continues past Tregirls to the Doom Bar.
 The beaches of Harbour Cove and St Georges Cove form the return route to Padstow.
 After a second river crossing, the route follows the sands of Daymer Bay from Rock.

 The walk starts at Porthcothan and follows the coast path past a series of inlets used by smugglers to Treyarnon, and from here to Constantine Bay.
 The route then passes Booby's Bay and a collapsed cave, before reaching Dinas Head and the lighthouse.
-The final section is above the sandy beaches of Mother Ivy's Bay to reach Harlyn Bay.
+The final section is above the sandy beaches of Mother Ivey's Bay to reach Harlyn Bay.

 The walk follows Padstow harbour to the North Quay and then the Coast Path to the war memorial.
 The route follows back lanes to Prideaux Place and then re-enters the town through the churchyard and another back lane.
 The walks cuts down a "drang" from the harbour to join the Saint's Way and follows this to the obelisk on Dennis Hill where there are exceptional views.
 The return to Padstow is along the Camel Trail past the National Lobster Hatchery.

 The walk starts near the coast at the Lead Mines National Trust car park and heads out onto the coast path.
-The route follows the coast onto Com Head, where there a stunning view of Port Issac Bay.
+The route follows the coast onto Com Head, where there is a stunning view of Port Isaac Bay.
 The coast path continues to Rumps Point, where you can walk through the fortifications and around the headland.
 The coast path continues to Pentire Point, where there are views across the Camel Estuary, and on to the beach at Pentireglaze.
 The route finally heads inland at New Polzeath along lanes towards Pentire Farm to complete the circular walk.

 From Padstow, the route climbs Denis Hill to the monument where there are panoramic views of the area.
 It then follows the Saint's Way up Little Petherick Creek through meadows and woodland to reach Little Petherick's gothic church.
 From there the path follows the other side of the creek to reach Sea Mills where the remains of the tidal mill enclosures can still be seen.
 The return route is through fields and down a small track then along the Camel Trail over the old railway bridge spanning Little Petherick Creek.